 Haut Brion & La Mission Haut Brion

-La Chapelle de La Mission Haut Brion, second wine of La Mission, presented itself very well with sweet and aromatic fruit, fine ripe tannin, fine structure and concentration, and finished with smooth fruity finish.
+La Chapelle de La Mission Haut Brion, the second wine of La Mission, presented itself very well with sweet and aromatic fruit, fine ripe tannin, fine structure and concentration, and finished with a smooth fruity finish.
 91p.
-Le Clarence de Haut Brion, second wine of Haut Brion had more of everything than Chapelle with firmer and longer finish.
+Le Clarence de Haut Brion, the second wine of Haut Brion had more of everything than Chapelle with firmer and longer finish.
 92p.
-La Mission Haut Brion had fabulous nose of black cherries/blueberries, excellent concentration on the palate, great depth and structure, sophisticated touch and long finish.
+La Mission Haut Brion had a fabulous nose of black cherries/blueberries, excellent concentration on the palate, great depth and structure, sophisticated touch and long finish.
 All in velvet and silk.
 Fantastic wine but not 100% as hedonistic as 4 months ago, which could mean that this wine is going into deep sleep.
 100p.
 Haut Brion had darker fruit and more power than LMHB, great depth on the palate with stunning complexity.
 Very long aftertaste, fruity and firm.
 Stunning performance.
 99p.

 It was a cold and rainy morning when I arrived at Lafleur (18th September).
 Harvest there was 10-14 days away.
 I tasted 2012 Grand Village, 2012 G de Guinaudeau, 2012 Pensées de Lafleur and 2012-2011-2010 Lafleur.

 2012 Grand Village red was fresh, fruity, aromatic, had very good structure and length, nice tannin and nice finish.
 Successful for the vintage.
 88p.
 2012 G de Guidauneau had more meaty and concentrated palate than Grand Village was deeper and ripeness of both fruit and tannin was slightly better.
 Well-made wine.
 89p.
-2012 Pensées de Lafleur was strong, potent, quite tannic, black berries on the nose, aromatic, long and meaty finish.
+2012 Pensées de Lafleur was strong, potent, quite tannic, blackberries on the nose, aromatic, long and meaty finish.
 Splendid effort.
 90-91p.
 2012 Lafleur did put on weight and intensity like Pénsees since primeur tasting in April 2013.
 Chocolate/cocoa on the nose, aromatic, very friendly, silky fruit and tannin, great structure and length.
 More elegance and finesse here than power and muscles.
 95p.
 2011 Lafleur, which was bottled in April, didn't show its full potential as it seemed not in balance and closed.
 I think this wine was still suffering from bottling.
 95+p.
 2010 Lafleur blossomed and blossomed!
-Thick black cherry fruit and fat tannin at perfect level of ripeness, chocolate/cacao powder on the nose, wonderful structure, deeply structured and sophisticated, silky tannin and fruit on palate, fabulous finish.
+Thick black cherry fruit and fat tannin at the perfect level of ripeness, chocolate/cacao powder on the nose, wonderful structure, deeply structured and sophisticated, silky tannin and fruit on the palate, fabulous finish.
 Wonderful stuff.
 99+p.

 At the time of my visit (20th September), harvest wasn't started yet.
 2012 (90% CS + 10% CF) was sappy, aromatic, medium body, fine structure and smooth finish.
 Certainly on the light side.
 91p.
 Will ageing in oak give some more weight to this wine?
 2011 offered more concentration and length than 2012, and ripeness of dark fruit and tannin seemed better too.
-2010 Clinet and this wine like many 2010s showed great aromas of black fruits, fat fruit and fat tannin with perfect ripeness, tight with strong backbone and extremely long finish.
+2010 Clinet and this wine like many 2010s showed great aromas of black fruits, fat fruit and fat tannin with perfect ripeness, tight with a strong backbone and extremely long finish.
 96p.